ExtensionEngine/tech-guide/examples/e2e-testing-antipattern-examples.md

 ### Solution

 Give priority to role-based locators when identifying elements, as they most accurately reflect how users and assistive technologies interact with the page.
-In this case, the test locates the same `<a>` element, but in this case by its role as a link and its accessible name.
+In this case, the test locates the same `<a>` element, but in this case by its role as a link and its accessible name, making it more resilient to structural or content changes.
+Additionally, this approach encourages developers to build components with better accessibility practices.

 ```javascript
 await page.getByRole('link', { name: 'More info' });